 What is a USI?

-The USI is a reference code consisting of letters and numbers.
+The USI is a reference number made up of a combination of ten numbers and letters.
 All students studying in Australia are required to have a USI if you are:

 - university students seeking Commonwealth financial assistance

 - a higher education student graduating in 2023 or beyond.

 Once you create your USI you will be able to:

 - give your USI to each education or training provider you study with

 - view and update your details in your USI account